Translation Style Choices

 .
 Cut-and-Paste Translation

-: It shouldn't be too hard to guess what method this is.
+: It shouldn't be too hard to guess what method this is; the line between "translation" and "adaptation" is often blurry with regards to this style of localization.
 This can be fairly advantageous for the viewer who is otherwise unfamiliar with the source material (hey, no cultural changes for you to appreciate/go "what the blank" over

 !), but hardcore fans of the original will feel violated to say the least (and if done without the consent or knowledge of the original producers, they

 can feel rather violated as well).

 - Just about any anime dubbed by 4Kids Entertainment.
 This still leaves out stuff like Funky Cops and the more recent Dinosaur King, both which are perfectly faithful to the original.

 - Outside of anime, there are far fewer examples of this.
 One of note, however was Eric Thompson's translations of The Magic Roundabout for The BBC, in which only the visuals of the original French versions were used.
 Thompson made up his own storylines which were conveyed by the dubbed narration.